tytydraco/yessleep/out/Broken_by_the_night.md

 But just as our story was starting, my family had to leave the country, no warning.
 At the Delhi airport, before our flight, I called her from a pay phone to tell her what happened.
 No one was home.

-One face in the 1990 American Embassy School yearbook followed me for years.
+One face in the silver 1990 embassy school yearbook followed me for years.
 Her piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
 I drew it everywhere.
 Her smile haunted me long into my teens and beyond.
 I never got to say goodbye.
 And I never gave up the ghost.

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, golden.
 Bright like a diamond.
 A star made for me.
 Her last words, before the sleepless nights took her away again, this time for good… “I love you unconditionally.”